brianrahadi/quartz/content/_index.md

 I am interested in learning all aspects of the software development life cycle.
 From designing beautiful and usable interfaces, using different programming paradigms, to learning about distributed systems.

-Outside software, I enjoy going for a walk (the most 'cardio' thing i enjoy), pistol squatting (i'm bad at pull ups), and doing any activities with people!
+Outside software, I enjoy going for a walk (the most 'cardio' thing i enjoy), pistol squatting (I'm bad at pull-ups), and doing any activities with people!
+I also like to make jokes so bad you will still laugh for.

 I enjoy sharing things on the internet.
 Below are some of them:
 - [Posts](posts/) I have shared to the internet;